BerkeleyLab/upcxx/INSTALL.md

       At this time we consider it premature to list this platform as "supported", and the `configure` script will issue a warning.
     - Vendor-specific `clang++` or `g++` variants.
-      At least Arm Ltd. and AMD provide compilers based on their own modifications to Clang/LLVM.
+      At least Arm Ltd. provides compilers based on their own modifications to Clang/LLVM.
 Similarly, at least Arm Ltd. and IBM provide forks of `g++`.
       To the best of our limited current knowledge, these all behave as their respective "upstream" compilers, with no additional compiler-specific issues.
-      At this time we do not consider these compilers to be officially supported due to insufficient periodic automated testing (with the exception of AMD's compilers via PrgEnv-amd and PrgEnv-aocc on the HPE Cray EX platform).
+      At this time we do not consider these compilers to be officially supported due to insufficient periodic automated testing.
       The presence or absence of a warning from `configure` varies.

 ### Miscellaneous software requirements: